tmfg/digitraffic/README.md

 ```
 Or with scripts: `./build-and-run-in-docker.sh` that uses `build-docker-image.sh` and `run-in-docker.sh` scripts.

+## Update deps

+Just run [./run-in-docker.sh](./run-in-docker.sh).
+When docker starts it runs [docker-entrypoint.sh](docker-entrypoint.sh) and
+it will run `bundle update` to update Ruby gems and npm update to update JavaScript packages.

 ## Development

 If you make changes to `.js` or `.ts` -files run `npm run build && npm run bundle`